 Surrogacy in New York

-While it is completely possible for a woman to become a surrogate if she resides in New York, it is illegal for her to enter into a compensated contract with the child’s intended parents.
+While it is completely possible for a woman to become a surrogate if she resides in New York, it is illegal for her to enter a compensated contract with the child’s intended parents.
 This means that surrogates that reside in the state of New York cannot be paid for their service as a surrogate.

-Additionally, New York state law considers the woman who gives birth to the child the birth mother and grants her parental rights, regardless of whether or not she is biologically related to the child.
+Additionally, New York state law considers the woman who gives birth to the child the birth mother and grants her parental rights, regardless of whether she is biologically related to the child.
 New York does not issue pre-birth orders, so it is not wise to pursue any surrogacy arrangement in the state as intended parents are not given preferential parental status.

 Is Surrogacy Legal in New York?